Anne G. Hanley

 Teaching Interests

-I enjoy teaching courses on modern Latin America, with an emphasis on the region’s economic, political, and social underdevelopment.
-I regularly teach Modern Latin America, a survey from independence (1820s) to the present, and History of Brazil, which covers the sweep of Brazilian history from the early encounters between Amerindians, Europeans, and Africans to the modern day.
-I offer the course Inequality in Latin America that explores the roots of modern Latin America's persistent gap between rich and poor and enjoy teaching Latin America through Film.
-My new course, The Latin American City, explores urban life from the first colonial Spanish and Portuguese settlements to the challenges of the modern day mega-city.
+I enjoy teaching courses on modern Latin America, emphasizing the region’s economic, political, and social development.
+I regularly teach Modern Latin America, a survey covering independence to the present, and History of Brazil, which spans Brazilian history from the early encounters between Amerindians, Europeans, and Africans to modern-day challenges.
+My courses explore inequality, urban life, and the region’s history through innovative lenses, including film and thematic studies.

 Courses Taught